LukeLabrie/gpu_poisson_solver/README.md

 ## Background

-This solver solves the Poisson equation in three dimensions for a specific set of boundary conditions.
+This solver solves the Poisson equation on a cubical domain, $\Omega$, for a specific set of boundary conditions.
 The poisson equation can be expressed as

 ```math
 \frac{\partial^2 u}{\partial x^2} + \frac{\partial^2 u}{\partial y^2} + \frac{\partial^2 u}{\partial z^2} = -f(x,y,z), \quad (x,y,x) \in \Omega
 ```

-Different methods will be compared for solvers operating on a cubical domain $\Omega$ defined as
+with, for this problem, a boundary defined by

 ```math
 \Omega = \{(x, y, z) : |x| \leq 1, |y| \leq 1, |z| \leq 1\}
 ```

-with boundary conditions
+and boundary conditions

 ```math
 \begin{align*}